 3) Customers who browsed an out-of-stock product

 When a customer encounters an out-of-stock product, this can harm your reputation and send shoppers to your competitors.
-In fact, one in four consumers get irritated when finding a product they like is sold out online with no information on if and when it will be restocked (can link to our new report).
+In fact, one in four consumers get irritated when finding a product they like is sold out online with no information on if and when it will be restocked.

 Turn an out-of-stock product into a positive interaction by triggering an automatic back-in-stock email once the browsed product has been restocked.
 Toolstop includes big bold product imagery to remind customers of the item they were interested in, along with a product review.